Cancel anytime

 Overview

-The Global X FTSE Southeast Asia ETF (ASEA) seeks to provide investment results that correspond to the price and yield performance of the FTSE ASEAN 40 Index.
-It primarily focuses on companies in Southeast Asia and offers exposure to a diverse range of sectors.
-The fund employs a passive investment strategy.
+The Global X FTSE Southeast Asia ETF (ASEA) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the FTSE/ASEAN 40 Index.
+The ETF focuses on companies located in Southeast Asia.

 Reputation and Reliability